And all that's actually going on out there, Rush Limbaugh on Friday.

 It was on this program that we invented the term uglo Americans.

-Everybody asks, Well, when you're talking about the ugly, I mean, who are you talking about?
+Everybody asks, well, when you're talking about the ugly, I mean, who are you talking about?

-I said, Oh, we don't have to.
+I said, oh, we don't have to.

 The ugly know who they are.

-You can you if this is this is not a mystery.
+This is not a mystery.

-And and and you know when you see it.
+And you know when you see it.

 It's just like pornography.